-To start improving your landing page’s speed performance, first and foremost, you need to put your landing page on a speed tool like Pingdom or Google’s PageSpeed Insights.
+To start improving your landing page speed, first and foremost, you need to put your landing page on a speed tool like Pingdom or Google’s PageSpeed Insights.
 Any of those tools will tell you how fast your page is, how much it weights, and what problems it has.
 Google will also tell you how to solve them, while Pingdom will be a bit more technical on its analysis.

 The great majority of landing pages have to implement the same solutions to their performance problems, namely:

 Increasing your landing pages’ Google AdWords performance isn’t easy.